 Host this exhibition by June 30, 2016, and you may be eligible for a $1,000 education and public programming grant.
 Go to our Education Grants page to learn more.

 Out of Region Rental Fee: $4800In-Region Rental Fee: $2400 before 7/1/17 and $3360 after 7/1/17

 Opportunities to view indigenous peoples through the eyes of indigenous photographers are rare and recent.
 This photographic exhibition features the work of indigenous artists from North America, Peru, Iraq, and New Zealand.
-The exhibition is distinctive in its historical reach, including newly discovered nineteenth-century trailblazers, members of the next generation of emerging photographers, and well-established contemporary practitioners.
+The exhibition is distinctive in its historical reach, including newly discovered 19th Century trailblazers, members of the next generation of emerging photographers, and well established contemporary practitioners.

 Our People, Our Land, Our Images has been carefully constructed as a first person, indigenous account—this curatorial approach is reflected in the choices of photographers and their subjects, the catalogue essayists, and thoughtfully designed exhibition collateral.
 Reflecting contemporary trends, the photographs vary in style, from straightforward documentary accounts to aesthetically altered images combining overlays and collage.
 They stand united, however, in how they convey their makers’ connections to the land, community, and traditions.
 Artists’ statements, which appear in the catalogue and on the gallery walls, convey the plurality of the indigenous voices and their concerns.